mkotsur/aws-lambda-scala/README.md

 # Lessons learned

 Don't define a companion object for the handler class.
-AWS won't appreciat that.
+AWS won't appreciate that.